 In and around Moreton

-The small village of Moreton has plenty of things to keep you entertained.
-It has one of the longest fords in England, a popular place for young families to paddle and mess about in the river.
-There is a beautifully kept walled garden to explore, before you have lunch or afternoon tea in one of the two cafes in the village, award-winning Moreton Tearooms or the Dovecote Café.
+Although it is a small village, Moreton has plenty of things to keep you entertained.
+It has one of the longest fords in England, a very popular place for young families to paddle in the river.

 The Jurassic coast stretches the length of Dorset, from pretty Lyme Regis, famous for fossil hunting in the west, all the way to the Isle of Purbeck in the east.